Asian sovereign investors face off with funds in hunt for private deals

 Amid the growing competition for deals, co-operation may be the way forward, some analysts said.

-Last year, GIC said it would become a minority owner of U.S. tech firm Neustar Inc after the company said it would be acquired by a private equity-led group.
+Last year, GIC said it would become a minority owner of U.S. tech firm Neustar Inc NSR.N after the company said it would be acquired by a private equity-led group.

 State funds are co-investing with private equity funds and family offices, said Javier Capapé, director at the Sovereign Wealth Lab research center at the IE Business School in Madrid.